Helen Lawrenson: Communist spy

-Personal life
+Personal life and death

 Lawrenson did not shy away from seedier places.
 During Prohibition she found that when the speakeasies were closed, whorehouses kept serving liquor.
 She was associated with men such as Bernard Baruch, Rabbi Wise, and Condé Nast.

 She married three times.
 The third marriage resulted in a son, Kevin, and a daughter, Johanna.
 A long-time social movement organizer, Johanna Lawrenson lived on the run from the FBI with her partner, activist Abbie Hoffman.
 Her husbands were author and activist Heinz Norden (m.
 1931, div.
 1932), Venezuelan diplomat Louis López-Méndez (m.
 1935, div.
 1935) and finally union organizer Jack Lawrenson (co-founder of the National Maritime Union), her true love (m.
 1940 until his death in November 1957).
 She had met Lawrenson in 1938.
 Their life was fraught with danger: "On one of our first dates he took me to a waterfront saloon that was the hangout of the shipowners' agents who had been offered money to kill or maim him.
 Several of the goons were there and the atmosphere was electric with tension and menace.
 Blissfully unaware of the cause, I had a wonderful time.
 I suppose the only reason we emerged unscathed was because Joe Kay, a seaman friend who accompanied us, although admittedly frightened, had the wit to tell the bartender that I was a member of District Attorney Dewey's staff, and the word was passed around."